vvr-hub/locust-load-tests-sample/README.md

 ## Overview

 This project is a **Locust-based Load, Performance, Scalability and Stress Testing framework** for a **Mock API**.
 It simulates real-world API interactions for user authentication, user profile photo upload and (hotel) booking updates.
+It also provides a Websocket Load Test for real-time communication service.
 Please note that this is **WORK IN PROGRESS** and has got scope for improvements and expansion.

 ## Features

 ✅ **Load & Performance Testing** for profile photo uploads and booking updates
 ✅ **Scalability & Stress Testing** for user authentication
+✅ **WebSocket Load Testing** for real-time communication services
 ✅ **Realistic Think-Time Patterns** for better user simulation
 ✅ **Chaos Testing** - simulate API failures
 ✅ **Centralised Configurations** for easy setup